Sampong-Starluck/Image-Processing/README.md

 ---

 ## Code explain and image formulas
+Note:
-Note: The fully render explaination can be found in python jupiter notebook. (image_processing.ipynb)
+- The fully render explaination can be found in python jupiter notebook. (image_processing.ipynb)
+- Java code cannot run properly.
+I recommend to use C++ or Python instead of Java.
 ---
 ### Grayscale
 The formula for this function is